tttinh/blog/201904/09_UsefulBashShortcuts.md

 `Alt + f`   – move forward one word (or go to end of word the cursor is currently on).

-`Alt + d`   – delete to end of word starting at cursor (whole word if cursor is at the beginning of word).
+`Alt + d`   – delete to end of word starting at cursor.

-`Alt + c`   – capitalize to end of word starting at cursor (whole word if cursor is at the beginning of word).
+`Alt + c`   – capitalize to end of word starting at cursor.

 `Alt + u`   – make uppercase from cursor to end of word.